-Two seasons ago was finally the time for me to bite the bullet.
+A few seasons ago was finally the time for me to bite the bullet.
 After struggling to get dam raised kids transported to farms over an hour away for disbudding and risking undo stress to babies and possible rejection by their dam’s, it just made sense for us to be able to do the disbudding ourselves.

 I chose to go with a Rhinehart x50 electric disbudding iron, as I had some experience using one with a goat breeder who was showing me how to disbud, and I felt most comfortable with it’s use.
 It’s also fairly affordable compared to other options.
 The thing that you have to be careful with using an electric iron is making sure it gets hot enough before you use it and making sure it maintains a good heat between disbuddings.
-Our plan is to upgrade to a butane disbudding iron once we can get some better instruction on it’s use and can get the funds together to purchase a really good one.

 Nobody enjoys disbudding – it’s one of my least favorite responsibilities on the farm.
 I also know that since this is our choice, it’s also up to us to make sure it’s done humanly and with as little stress on everyone as possible.